 Chile is the leading country in the process of banking inclusion and use of digital payment methods in Latin America

-Chile stands out as one of the most financially inclusive countries with 74% of its population active in banking.

-SANTIAGO DE CHILE, CHILE, November 16, 2021 /EINPresswire.com/ -- According to data from the Financial Market Commission (CMF, the Spanish acronym for Comisión para el Mercado Financiero), Chile is the country with the highest level of banking penetration in Latin America, with 74% of its population financially active and 12 million credit cards in use.
+CHILE, November 17, 2021 /EINPresswire.com/ -- According to data from the Financial Market Commission (CMF, the Spanish acronym for Comisión para el Mercado Financiero), Chile is the country with the highest level of banking penetration in Latin America, with 74% of its population financially active and 12 million credit cards in use.
 One of the impacts left by COVID-19 in Chile is the increased use of digital channels to purchase products, services, make payments or carry out banking procedures remotely.

 Under this scenario, Chile has a leading position in the process of bankarization and use of digital payment methods, compared to Mexico, Argentina and Brazil.
 Chile's growth is more similar to that of the most developed countries than that of its Latin American peers, with a 63% increase in access to credit in 6 years, a figure that is at the high end of the growth experienced in the same period for Spain and the United States.